jltyler/taco-bell-meal-front/README.md

 - Add obnoxious sound effects

 ## Problems
 I ran into an issue when I realized I needed some custom routes that did not use the standard CRUD names or actions.
-I implemented these and things went fairly smoothly afterwards.
+I also had trouble with assets when deploying.
+I fixed this by hosting some assets on an external site.

 ## User stories
 As a user...